 When travel by private vehicle is authorized, the cost of transportation will be based on thirty-five cents (\$.35) per mile for privately owned vehicles or round-trip tourist airfare whichever is lower.
 This rate includes all expenses related to such transportation.
 No repairs, gasoline or oil, storage, car washes, or other expenses shall be paid.
-An employee of the College traveling in his/her own personal car, for which he/she is claiming mileage, shall travel by the shortest travel route and mileage shall be based upon the official highway map.
+An mileage shall travel by the shortest travel route and mileage shall be based upon the official highway map.

-Receipts are necessary when traveling by train, bus or any commercial airline.
-Travel by commercial airlines will be reimbursed only at the coach fare; if the coach fare is not available, prior approval must be obtained before making first class arrangements.
+Receipts are necessary when traveling by train, bus, or any commercial airline.
+Travel by commercial airlines will be reimbursed only at the coach fare; if the coach fare is not available, prior approval must be obtained before making first-class arrangements.